stall84/machine-learning-basics-notes/notes/stats_probabilistic_model.md

 - SD Formula: $\sigma = \sqrt{\dfrac{\sum(x_i - \mu)^2}{N}}$
 - Where $\sigma$ is the standard deviation, $N$ is the size of the population, $x_i$ is each value from the population, and $\mu$ is the population mean
 - [Empirical Rule (aka 68-95-99.7 Rule or 3-sigma Rule)](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).
 Basically in a _normal distribution_, 68% of the points/samples will fall within $1\sigma$ of the population mean.
 95% within $2\sigma$ and 99.7% within $3\sigma$
+- [Z-Score:](https://en.wikipedia.org/wiki/Standard_score) How many standard deviations away your datapoint is from the population mean

 #### Probabilistic Model